skynetapp/AlchemyNewsAPI/README.md

 Modules | AlchemyNews | Alchemy News Controller, Alchemy News Action, Alchemy News MySql, Alchemy News View, Alchemy News DB Mongo|
 Views | AlchemyNews | header.tpl, footer.tpl(Common files), alchemyNewsForm.tpl, alchemyNewsmasterList.tpl, alchemyNewsdetailList.tpl|

+#### Architecture

+1. Submit the news form with start date, end date, keyword and type.
+2. Invoke Watson by calling Alchemy API (entities) which calls the **api key** and gets response from API by news url.
+3. The response is processed and updated in Parent Table (alchemy_news_master) and the corresponding children are stored in child table name (alchemy_news_child).
+4. The raw response from Watson is also stored in MongoDB (lytepole) as raw JSON file.

 #### Code Flows as follows:
    * To insert or get data from DB code flows.. index.php -> Controller -> Action -> MySql.
    * To view the data code flows.. index.php -> Controller -> View.